I'm facing problem while writing a script for a parametric study.

 I have a one dimensional bar with a triangular pulse given at one end for 2 microseconds.
 The boundary conditions are free-free.I am having two cases.
 One in which the deformation is local (Hooke's law) and other in which the deformation is dependent on a kernel of radius r (say 5* element length).I find that the wave speed is higher when the deformation is non-local as compared to local deformation case.
 Is this correct?
 Is there a way to verify the solution?

 It is a long-standing goal in metallurgy to enhance the strength of materials without sacrificing ductility.
 In a recent article in Nature Communications, we reported an effective way to evade the strength-ductility trade-off dilemma in twin-induced plasticity steel.
-By applying pre-torsion to axisymmetrical twin induced plasticity steel, we produced gradient twin structures in the steel: The core is essentially twin free, and twin boundary density increases along the radial direction and maximizes at the surface.

 I am interested in developing a global-local finite element model (micro/macro) to simulate flexural testing of a composite material.
 Flexural loading will be applied on global model (macro) and crack propagation will be simulated in the local model (micro).
 I want to compare stress intensity factor or any other fracture property obtained from local model (micro) with that of experimental results.

 I would appreciate if anyone could suggest some references/literature in this area.
 Any kind of suggestions would be great!